nicksonjean/PHP-Generic-Database/README.md

 extension=php_pdo_mysql.so
 ```

-4) Save it, and restart the PHP or Apache/Nginx server.
+4) Save it, and restart the PHP or Apache Server.
 5) If the extension is installed successfully, you can find it on phpinfo() output.

 ## Manual Installation